MirrorIP/msf-spaces-sdk-java/README.md

 v1.3.1 - March 20, 2014

 * [NEW] Added experimental (non-API) call for synchronous publishing of data objects: DataHandler.publishAndRetrieveDataObject().
-* [FIX] Fixed a bug causing a NullPointerException thrown if data is retrieved from the pubsub node.
+* [FIX] Fixed bug causing a NullPointerException thrown if data is retrieved from the pubsub node.
+* [FIX] Minor fixes.

 v1.3.0 - January 10, 2014